whayter/rainfall/level8/walkthrough.md

 The program contains an infinite loop in a main() function.
 First, the program displays the addresses of two global variables, auth and service, and then records the user's input in a buffer with fgets().
 The following then differs depending on what is read from stdin.
 I won't detail the program here, because it is quite clear in the [source.c file](source.c).

-When the program is run, `(nil), (nil)` is displayed, which means that the variables auth and service are both null pointers.
+When the program is running, `(nil), (nil)` is displayed, which means that the variables auth and service are both null pointers.
 By filling in auth and service, we obtain the addresses of our two variables:
 ```
 level8@RainFall:~$ ./level8
 (nil), (nil)